-\paragraph{Open-ended queries.} We use an LLM to synthesize a query with open-ended information needs from the human-written summary $y^*$ via in-context prompting~\cite{Brown2020-at} (See an example in Figure~\ref{fig:teaser} and~\ref{fig:prompt-tg} also).
+\paragraph{Open-ended queries.} We use an LLM to synthesize a query with open-ended information needs from the human-written summary $y^*$ via in-context prompting~\cite{Brown2020-at}.
+Examples are shown in Figures~\ref{fig:teaser} and~\ref{fig:prompt-tg}.
 We denote these queries as $x$ in Eq.~\eqref{eq:rag}, which is the initial input for both retrieval and generation.
 Such queries help expose limitations in existing retrieval systems, which often return either irrelevant or redundant passages, resulting in incomplete retrieval contexts.
 Notably, the query generation process is adaptable and can be tailored to various kinds of queries~\cite{Yang2024-xt} via similar in-context prompting.

 \paragraph{Diverse sub-questions and filtering.} Similarly, we synthesize a diverse set of knowledge-intensive sub-questions $Q$ from the human-written summary which cover the highlights in the oracle RAG results (i.e., $y^*$).
 Thanks to the controlled settings, for each query $x$, we enumerate all possible pairs of sub-questions $q \in Q$ and relevant passages $p\in P^*$, then judge them with an LLM.
 Hence, for each relevant passage, we obtain a list of graded ratings for all the sub-question as mentioned in Eq.~\eqref{eq:answerability}.
 Finally, we can obtain the matrix of graded ratings as shown in Figure~\ref{fig:dgp}.
 In addition, the judged ratings can serve as consistency filtering to identify unanswerable sub-questions for mitigating out-of-scope and hallucinated questions.
-These pre-judged ratings can be further reused for evaluating retrieval context, which is also released with the data.
+These pre-judged ratings can be further reused for evaluating the retrieval context, which is also released with the data.

-\paragraph{Required subset of relevant passages.} Once we have pre-judgements of all relevant passages $p\in P^*$, we further identify which passages are truly necessary and construct a smaller subset of relevant passages, denoted as $P^{**}$.
-Specifically, we define this required subset if the passages in the subset can collectively answer all sub-questions $q\in Q$.
-To do so, we first rank each relevant passage according to how many questions it can answer and greedily assigned it to the subset until no additional sub-questions can be answered.\footnote{The default answerability threshold $\eta$ is set to 3.} The remaining are categorized as either partially or fully redundant.
+\paragraph{Required subset of relevant passages.} Once we have pre-judgments of all relevant passages $p\in P^*$, we further identify which passages are necessary and construct a smaller subset of relevant passages, denoted as $P^{**}$.
+Specifically, we define this required subset as those passages that can collectively answer all sub-questions $q\in Q$.
+To do so, we first rank each relevant passage according to how many questions it can answer and greedily assign each to the subset until no additional sub-questions can be answered.\footnote{The default answerability threshold $\eta$ is set to 3.} Those remaining are categorized as either partially or fully redundant.